blh427/digital-picture-frame/README.txt

 I started out with an Adafruit breakout board for the Avago APDS9960 Gesture Sensor:
 - Adafruit item number 3595

-1. I tried to use a port of the Sparkfun software for their version of the breakout but could not get the gesture detection capability to work.
+1. I tried to use a port of the Sparkfun software for the Adafruit version of the breakout but could not get the gesture detection capability to work.
 The port of the Sparkfun software is available via the web site above.
+The 9960 device is identical and the schematics look the same as well.
+Not sure why I could get the Adafruit code to work and not the Sparkfun code.

 2. Next, I ported over Adafruit's Arduino code.
 That seems to work OK.